 - Supports in-country employees’ HR needs

-While the employer of record handles the HR and payroll for the in-country employees, you, as the client organization, are responsible for managing the employees’ day-to-day work.
+While the EOR handles the HR and payroll for the in-country employees, you, as the client company, are responsible for managing the employees’ day-to-day work, including performance reviews and termination decisions.
 In effect, you get to benefit from in-country workers’ contributions without taking on risk to your organization.

 Is an EOR the same as a PEO?

-Although an employer of record is similar to a PEO, or professional employment organization, they’re not quite the same thing.
+Although an EOR is similar to a PEO, or professional employer organization, they’re not quite the same thing.

-The key difference between an employer of record and a PEO is the entity requirement and shared legal responsibility.
-Unlike with a PEO, the burden of entity establishment and legal responsibility falls solely on the employer of record.
+The key difference between an EOR and a PEO is the entity requirement and shared legal responsibility.
+Unlike with a PEO, the burden of entity establishment and legal responsibility falls solely on the EOR.

 When to use an employer of record

-If you’re involved with your organization’s global expansion planning, you know there’s a lot to consider.
-When a lack of speed or local expertise are among your organization’s top concerns, an employer of record may be the best option for achieving your global growth objectives.
+If you’re involved with your organization’s international expansion planning, you know there’s a lot to consider.
+When a lack of speed or local expertise are among your organization’s top concerns, an EOR may be the best option for achieving your global growth objectives.

-Here are some common situations in which organizations like yours have turned to an employer of record to help their global expansion efforts.
+Here are some common situations in which organizations like yours have turned to an EOR provider to help their global expansion efforts.

 As a vehicle for exploring new markets.